uncleLukie/NBA2K18-MyLeague-VC-Macro/readme.txt

 		8. Profit
 		9. P.S.
 To stop the script alt tab out of the game and press F4

 Notes: 		This script has no smarts, it is just a series of input sends and pauses.
-		That means if your pc is slow in loading, if the 2k servers go down, if the 2k servers are slow in processing your win, or if north korea decides to nuke you--the bot will stop working.
+		That means if your pc is slow in loading, if the 2k servers go down, if the 2k servers are slow in processing your win, or if north korea decides to nuke you--the macro will stop working.

-		If you notice there are particular times in which the bot will stop working (i.e. in the first game it sims to end but doesnt quit to the myleague screen) then check the comments where it says the first game pauses after quitting and add more miliseconds.
+		If you notice there are particular times in which the macro will stop working (i.e. in the first game it sims to end but doesnt quit to the myleague screen) then check the comments where it says the first game pauses after quitting and add more miliseconds.